 Get in touch with us if you need any help by emailing [email protected] or calling 01604 89 2272.

-Academic misconduct is defined by the University as either an attempt by a student to gain an unfair advantage in an assessment or to assist another student to do so.
-Other types of academic misconducts include:
+Academic Misconduct is defined by the University as either an attempt by a student to gain an unfair advantage in an assessment or to assist another student to do so.
+Other types of academic misconduct include:

 - Cheating: behaving in a dishonest way to gain an academic advantage;

 - Collusion: an agreement between people acting together in order to deceive or cheat;

 - Fabrication: making up data, information or references;

 - Impersonation: assuming a student's identity with intent to provide an advantage for the student;